lxndrblz/anatole/README.md

 googleAnalytics = "UA-123-45"
 ```

-To use the modern Google Analytics 4, include the following under `[params]` replacing the id with your own.
+To use the modern Google Analytics 4, include the following under `[params]`, replacing the id with your own.

 ```toml
 [params]